blekenbleu/blekenbleu.github.io/microscope/Nikon/Optiphot/index.md

 ## Received 9 June 2022
 Despite being advertised as a Labophot, the frame has its Nikon Optiphot plate.
 Both plastic base pads are fine.
 Those tend to be problematic on Optiphot 2...

 The lamphouse was thankfully intact, having been removed as requested.
-Bulb lights; filament shows clearly in the field lens;
+Bulb lights; filament shows clearly in the field lens;  diffuser is missing...
-diffuser is evidently missing...
+A cheap substitute was [ordered from Amazon](https://www.amazon.com/dp/B0041V9IX4).
 ![optical path](OpticalPath.jpg)

 Condenser carrier and rack are intact and working, but neither coarse nor fine stage focus knobs work.

-Bizarrly, power connecton from 12V bulb to base uses 110VAC plug and receptacal:
+Bizarrly, power connecton from 12V bulb to base uses 110VAC plug and receptical:
 ![Optiphot 12VDC](Optiphot_12VDC.jpg)
 ...although they seemingly match those on page 10 of [the Optiphot instruction manual](https://cmrf.research.uiowa.edu/sites/cmrf.research.uiowa.edu/files/nikon-optiphot-manual_0.pdf).